Tourist Map of Laos: Best Place to Visit in 2025

 • Muang Ngoi Neua, a Charming Small Town

-Muang Ngoi Neua is a small, peaceful town located about 170 km northeast of Luang Prabang, right on the green Nam Ou River.
-With very few inhabitants, it offers an authentic and preserved atmosphere.
-Around Muang Ngoi Neua, you will find some villages worth visiting, such as Huay Sen, Huay Bo, and Bana.
+Muang Ngoi Neua is a tiny township, quiet and small, located about 170 km northeast of Luang Prabang, right on the banks of its lush Nam Ou River.
+It is a genuine place with very few inhabitants.
+Near Muang Ngoi Neua, there are a few villages for further exploration: Huay Sen, Huay Bo, and Bana.

 muang ngoi neua